 What do conductors gain from attending soundSCAPE?

-The conducting institute is headed by Tim Weiss, director of the Contemporary Music Ensemble at the Oberlin Conservatory of Music.
-Participants in the institute will be assigned up to three commissioned pieces, for which they will conduct the world premiere at the festival in July.
-Conductors will be mentored by professor Weiss in the preparation of participant ensembles for rehearsals and performance.
-The commissioned pieces will be for small ensemble (3-6 players) and feature a variety of instrumentation.
-Depending on repertoire and availability, some conductors may be given the opportunity to conduct a faculty ensemble performance.
+The conducting institute is headed by Michael Lewanski, director of the award winning Ensemble Dal Niente.
+Participants in the institute will be assigned up to two commissioned pieces, for which they will conduct the world premiere at the festival in July.
+The commissioned pieces will be for small ensemble (4-6 players) and feature a variety of instrumentations.
+Conductors will also be assigned to prepare additional repertoire for performance at the festival.
+Accepted conductors are encouraged to submit ideas for pieces they would like to conduct for consideration in festival programming.
+Professor Lewanski will be present to mentor rehearsals for all performances.

 How can soundSCAPE further my career aspirations?